ArjanSchoorl/Calculator/README.md

 # Calculator

-This is a terminal based calculator
+This is a simple Python calculator

 # What I Learned